Election Day (United States): History

-By 1792, federal law permitted each state legislature to choose Presidential electors any time within a 34-day period before the first Wednesday in December.
+By 1792, federal law permitted each state legislature to choose presidential electors any time within a 34-day period before the first Wednesday in December.
 A November election was convenient because the harvest would have been completed but the most severe winter weather, impeding transportation, would not yet have arrived, while the new election results also would roughly conform to a new year.
-Tuesday was chosen as Election Day so that voters could attend church on Sunday, travel to the polling location (usually in the county seat) on Monday, and vote before Wednesday, which was usually when farmers would sell their produce at the market.
+Tuesday was chosen as Election Day so that voters could attend church on Sunday, travel to the polling location, usually in the county seat, on Monday, and vote before Wednesday, which was usually when farmers would sell their produce at the market.
 Originally, states varied considerably in the method of choosing electors.
 Gradually, states converged on selection by some form of popular vote.

 Development of the Morse electric telegraph, funded by Congress in 1843 and successfully tested in 1844, was a technological change that clearly augured an imminent future of instant communication nationwide.
 To prevent information from one state from influencing Presidential electoral outcomes in another, Congress responded in 1845 by mandating a uniform national date for choosing Presidential electors.
 Congress chose the first Tuesday after the first Monday in November to harmonize current electoral practice with the existing 34-day window in federal law, as the span between Election Day and the first Wednesday in December is always 29 days.

 The effect is to constrain Election Day to the week between November 2 and 8 inclusive.
+November 1 was avoided because it falls on All Saints' Day, and business owners would generally do bookkeeping for the previous month on the first day of the month.
 Beginning with Presidential elections, states gradually brought most elections into conformity with this date.

 The Twentieth Amendment, passed in 1933, changed the beginning and end date for the terms of the President, Vice President, Congressmen, and Senators.
 It did not affect the timing of Election Day.